 I am delighted to belong to a tradition for which theological diversity has been a hallmark for almost 200 years.
 My personal faith is shaped by forces similar to those that shaped Unitarian Universalism: direct experiences of wonder, awe, and connection, often in nature; the best of the Judeo-Christian heritage, including the call to prophetic action and to build the Beloved Community; the ever-unfolding revelations of science about our amazing universe; the rich insights and beauty found in the arts; and deep encounters with Eastern sources of wisdom.

 I accept the labels eclectic, seeker, mystic, poet, panentheist, religious naturalist, lover of life.
 I have had moments of spiritual bliss and moments of existential despair.
 In my personal spiritual life I use many names for the holy, feeling that collectively all these words and images may come closer to capturing our vast reality than any single name could.
 Yet ultimately I am left with an intimate Mystery.
-In worship I tend to use poetic imagery and shy away from God-language, which connects for some people but disconnects others.
+In worship I tend to favor poetic imagery and be more sparing in the use of God-language, which connects for some people but disconnects others.
 The cornerstone of mysticism – the recognition that the spark of the divine is within everyone – is at the heart of my theology.

 As a UU minister I support people as they develop and live out their own theology.
 Since I left the Protestant church of my childhood for our faith of "deeds not creeds," I understand that well-worn path to Unitarian Universalism.
 I also recognize that people come to us from many other heritages – Jewish, pagan, humanist, Hindu, Muslim, Mormon, secular, and born-and-raised UU.
 I invite people into a spirit of curiosity, respect and mutual enrichment as we engage in meaning-making with a variety of viewpoints.
 Our diversity is itself a resource for our collective growth.